koehlek99/ShinyDocker/README.md

 ## Usage

-Once the container runs, the web application is available in the browser at http://localhost:3838/
+Once the container runs, the web application is available at http://localhost:3838/

 If the application aborts, logs can be accessed by copying the logs file to the host system by running
 ```bash